clams-tech/docs/docs/wallets.md

 ### Advanced Options

-Clicking "Advanced" will show a dropdown to enter options for connecting to a node directly without using a WebSocket proxy, or for setting a custom WebSocket proxy URL to use instead of the Clams proxy.
+Clicking "Advanced" will show some options for connecting to a node directly without using a WebSocket proxy, or for setting a custom WebSocket proxy URL to use instead of the Clams proxy.

 For detailed instructions for connecting directly to a node, see the [Testing Locally](/testing-locally) section.